usexfg/DIGM/docs/AUDIO_FORMAT_STRATEGY.md

   - Distribution: Earned by curators for engagement (playlist plays, follows, shares)
   - Utility: Boost playlist visibility, stake in curation markets, delegate voting power

+- **FABLE (Fuego colored-coin)**: Stable coin from a time-lock receipt
+  - **Purpose**: Price-stable album purchase option using XFG value capture
+  - **Mechanism**: DIGM artist can choose to be paid by a 'fable'.
+Each Fable is a single colored-coin, representing not 1 dollar, but rather the sale of an album
+  - **Long-term value**: While created as a solution for short-term price fluctuations, each Fable could theoretically represent a value equal to the average selling price for all DIGM albums sold in marketplace at any given time
+  - **Function**: Basically a receipt - provides price stability for album purchases while maintaining decentralization

 #### Market Participants

 **Artists**